yperez83/Applied-Data-Science-Capstone/README.md

 AI Models - Perform predictive analysis using AI suite in Python

 [View the interactive map](https://github.com/yperez83/Applied-Data-Science-Capstone/blob/8a7e17b1a8d7e34ee47057d1eb8297d9b0ecf2af/06_Folium_Interactive_Map.html)

-## Results
-Present the results and findings of your project.
-You can use charts, graphs, or textual descriptions to convey your results effectively.

 ## Conclusion
 Optimal Landing Site: Kennedy Space Center Launch Complex 39 A (KSC LC 39 A)